-If you went 63 days or more without Part D or other creditable prescription drug coverage after you were first eligible to enroll in Part D, the plan will count the number of full months that you did not have coverage.
+- First, count the number of full months that you delayed enrolling in a Medicare drug plan, after you were eligible to enroll.
+Or count the number of full months you did not have creditable prescription drug coverage, if the break in coverage was 63 days or more.
 The penalty is 1% for every month that you did not have creditable coverage.
-For example, if you go 14 months without coverage, the penalty will be 14%.

-- Then Medicare determines the amount of the average monthly premium for Medicare drug plans in the nation from the previous year.
+For example, if you go 14 months without coverage, the penalty will be 14%. - Then Medicare determines the amount of the average monthly premium for Medicare drug plans in the nation from the previous year.
 For 2024, this average premium amount is \$34.70. - To calculate your monthly penalty, you multiply the penalty percentage and the average monthly premium and then round it to the nearest 10 cents.
 In the example here, it would be 14% times \$34.70, which equals \$4.858.
 This rounds to \$4.90.
 This amount would be added to the monthly premium for someone with a Part D late enrollment penalty.